bvbohnen/X3_Customizer/README.md

   * Transforms will operate on source files (eg. tships.txt) which are either provided as loose files, or extracted automatically from the game's cat/dat files.

-  * Source files are searched for in this priority order, where .pck versions of files take precedence:
+  * Source files are searched for in this priority order, where packed versions (pck, pbb, pbd) of files take precedence:
     - From an optional user specified source folder, with a folder structure matching the X3 directory structure (without 'addon' path).
 Eg. [source_folder]/types/TShips.txt
     - From the normal x3 folders.
     - From the incrementally indexed cat/dat files in the 'addon' folder.